 George Chalhoub is a doctoral student in Cyber Security at the Department of Computer Science, University of Oxford, and part of the Centre for Doctoral Training in Cyber Security.
-George's doctoral research is supported by the Information Commissioner's Office and explores the application of user experience (UX) principles in the security and privacy of smart homes.
+George's doctoral research is supported by the Information Commissioner's Office and explores the application of user experience (UX) principles in the security and privacy design of smart homes.

 Innovation Inaction or In Action?
 The Role of User Experience in the Security and Privacy Design of Smart Home Cameras

 George Chalhoub‚ Ivan Flechais‚ Norbert Nthala and Ruba Abu−Salma

 In Sixteenth Symposium on Usable Privacy and Security (SOUPS 2020).
 USENIX Association.
 August, 2020.